LHCGreg/dbsc/pgdbsc/Installer/installer_readme.txt

-﻿Building the installer requires you to have the WiX Toolset (http://wixtoolset.org/) installed and the WiX bin folder in your PATH.
+﻿Building the installer requires you to have the WiX Toolset (http://wixtoolset.org/) installed.

 There is a "BuildInstaller" build target for this project.

-msbuild pgdbsc.csproj /target:BuildInstaller /p:Platform=AnyCPU /p:Configuration=Release
+msbuild pgdbsc.csproj /target:BuildInstaller

+Files to be included in the installer must be manually added to installer.wxs. **THIS MEANS IF YOU ADD OR REMOVE A REFERENCE, YOU MUST UPDATE installer.wxs!**